zackdraws/.dotfiles/README.md

 have to drag and drop them, and then do that each time there is an update.)

 ### - Recommended Terminals
-    to use dotfiles download one of these terminals, you can use your default one on apple that's already installed but I would recommend one of thse
+    to use dotfiles download one of these terminals, you can use your default one on apple that's already installed but I would recommend one of these

+    -	   mingw64 (windows) - use on windows
+    -	   foot (linux/wsl) - fast terminal, weird name
+    -	   ghostty (mac/linux/wsl) - new, user friendly
+    	   (you can use the command brew install ghostty) (to use homebrew use these instructions [[https://brew.sh/]])
+    -	   kitty (mac/linux/wsl) - stable and fast
+    	   (curl -L https://sw.kovidgoyal.net/kitty/installer.sh | sh	/dev/stdin)
     -      if you are on windows use mingw64 or wsl (mingw64 > wsl)
-    -	   mingw64 (windows) - if you are on windows use this terminal
-    -	   foot (linux/wsl) - if you are on linux and want a very quick lightweight terminal I would recommend this
-    -	   ghostty (mac/linux/wsl) - if you want something very fresh, dynamic and customizeable with a growing community of users and editors I would recommend ghostty (you can use the command brew install ghostty) (to use homebrew use these instructions https://brew.sh/)
-    -	   kitty (mac/linux/wsl) - if you want something very stable use kitty. (curl -L https://sw.kovidgoyal.net/kitty/installer.sh | sh /dev/stdin)

 ## 1.2.
 Next install git
    -     pacman -S mingw-w64-x86_64-git
    -     kitty terminal - > /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"